github/developer.github.com/content/v3/git.md

 It might seem complex, but it's actually pretty simple when you understand the model and it opens up a ton of things you could potentially do with the API.

+You can view a project that runs through this example at the [Modifying Repositories](/guides/modifying-repositories/) section of the documentation.